With a little know-how and effort, you can format phone numbers in Google Sheets any way you’d like them to appear.

 The Google Sheets custom number formatting system can be quite overwhelming at first glance.

-Fortunately, phone numbers tend to be straight-forward so you only need to use the system to add pre-determined characters at specific points in the formula.
+Fortunately, phone numbers tend to be straightforward, so you only need to use the system to add pre-determined characters at specific points in the formula.

 Handling Numbers